vast-community-hub/getting-started/README.md

 <img alt="VAST Community Hub Graphic" src="assets/logo/vast-comm-hub-header.png">

 # Let's Get Started!
 The **VAST Community Hub** is a collaboration between Instantiations and the Smalltalk community to create a home for the best open source projects for the VAST Platform (VA Smalltalk).
-As of VAST 9.2.1, developers can export VA Smalltalk code in Tonel format, version it with git, and make it available on GitHub.
+As of VAST 9.2.1, developers can export VAST code in Tonel format, version it with git, and make it available on GitHub.

 You'll find useful and fun projects alike in this collection, and we're looking forward to seeing what repositories the community creates.